About Vanderbilt Television

 For more information about VTV, stop by the studio or contact us by e-mail at VandyTV@gmail.com.
 You can also reach out to Carter Adkins (Station Manager) directly.

 How’d we get here?

 Vanderbilt Television (VTV) began as Vanderbilt Video Productions in September 1985.
 The organization’s initial focus was videotaping events produced by other student organizations and the production of a video yearbook.
 The organization evolved into a television station in 1992 and began to shift its focus on producing original programming created by students for students.
 The group officially became VTV in 1997.At any given time, VTV has a staff of between 75 and 100 students who serve as on-air talent, producers, program crew members, and technicians.
-The VTV executive staff is comprised of students, who fill the roles of Station Manager, Program Director, Marketing Director, Technical Director, Live Events Producer, News Director, Life Director, and Sports Director.
+The VTV executive staff is comprised of students, who fill the roles of Station Manager, Program Director, Marketing Director, Technical Director, Live Events Producer, Community Outreach Chair, and News Director..